TomFrost/toady-acrophobia/README.md

       # The number of seconds to wait between face-off rounds
       secsBetweenFaceOffRounds: 2

+Using the new Config module added to Toady 0.3.0, some config options can now be changed on the fly.
+Owners and SuperUsers can now type `!viewmod acrophobia` to see a listing of these options.

 ##Credits
 Acrophobia for Toady was written by Tom Frost in 2013.